IBM-Blockchain-Archive/car-lease-demo/Documentation/Installation Guide.md

 ![Copy VCAP](/Images/VCAP Creds.png)

 ###Running the application###
-To start the application, change your current working directory to `'Scripts'`.
-Then run the `'start.sh'` script in a terminal or command prompt window using:
+To start the application, change your current working directory to `Scripts`.
+Then run the `start.sh` script in a terminal or command prompt window using:

-    `./start.sh`
+    ./start.sh
-  *Note: You may have to give the script permissions first by running chmod u+x ./start.sh*
+  *Note: You may have to give the script permissions first by running chmod u+x ./start.sh

 You can then view it by opening your browser to where you have NodeJS running.
 By default it will load on http://localhost:8080.